How to Grow Garlic

 Lightly squeeze the bulb to check for damage or softness.
 If you do find some, those cloves should not be planted - though they can be eaten!
 With any garlic bulb there are always one to three naturally occurring very small cloves.
 Only plant the big ones for bulbs and save the smallest for eating.
 You could also plant those tiny ones close together and harvest them early as garlic scallions!

 Plant your garlic cloves pointy-end up and root-end down, about two inches deep.
+Ensuring the cloves are oriented correctly will result in roots growing in the right direction, leaving the tops of the cloves to sprout and send their leaves above ground.
 The cloves should be spaced six to eight inches apart.
+This garlic spacing allows the bulbs to reach their full size.

 Stages of Growing Garlic